Discretised sum-product theorems by Shannon-type inequalities: Introduction

-Erd\H{o}s and Volkmann in \cite{erd} showed that for any $\sigma\in [0, 1]$ there exists a Borel subgroup of the reals with Hausdorff dimension $\sigma.$ They conjectured that the same does not hold for Borel subrings, moreover, there does not exist a Borel subring of the reals with Hausdorff dimension strictly between zero and one.
+Erd\H{o}s and Volkmann in \cite{erd} showed that for any $\sigma\in [0, 1]$ there exists a Borel subgroup of the reals with Hausdorff dimension $\sigma.$ They conjectured that the same does not hold for Borel subrings, more, there does not exist a Borel subring of the reals with Hausdorff dimension strictly between zero and one.
 Their conjecture was proved by Edgar and Miller in \cite{ed}, using projection theorems of fractal sets.
 Essentially at the same time, Bourgain \cite{bou03} independently proved the conjecture via solving the discretised ring conjecture of Katz and Tao \cite{kat}.
-This is an example of what is referred to as sum-product phenomena, which loosely asserts that a structure is not ring-like.

-A classical example of the occurrence of sum-product phenomena is the following theorem from Erd\H{o}s and Szerem\'edi \cite{erdsz}.
-They state that there exists an $\epsilon > 0$ and a $C_\epsilon > 0$ such that for every finite subset of integers $A$ at least one of the sumset $A+A$ or the product set $A\cdot A$ is large in the sense that
+A classical example of the occurrence of sum-product phenomena is the following theorem from Erd\H{o}s and Szemer\'edi \cite{erdsz}.
+They state that there exists an $\epsilon > 0$ and a $C_\epsilon > 0$ such that for every finite subset of integers $A$ at least one of the sumset $A+A$ or the product set $AA$ is large in the sense that

 Indeed, this asserts that any finite subset of the integers can not even approximately resemble the structure of a ring.
-They conjectured that a positive constant $C_\epsilon$ exists for every $0 < \epsilon<1,$ that is, at least one of $|A + A|$ or $|A \cdot A|$ must be nearly as large as possible.
+They conjectured that a positive constant $C_\epsilon$ exists for every $0 < \epsilon<1,$ that is, at least one of $|A + A|$ or $|AA|$ must be nearly as large as possible.